-- The distal end of a sensory neuron is the receptor of an autonomic reflex arc, which reacts to a Stimulus and triggers a nerve impulse.
+- The distal end of a sensory neuron is the receptor of an autonomic reflex arc, which reacts to a stimulus and triggers a nerve impulse.
 Usually, autonomic sensory receptors are associated with interoceptors.

 - The sensory neuron forwards nerve impulses to the CNS.

-- Signals triggered by integration centres leave the CNS, via motor neurons, towards the target tissue.
+- Signals triggered by the integration centers leave the CNS, via motor neurons, towards the target tissue.
 Two motor neurons connect the CNS in an autonomic reflex arc with the effector.
 The impulse is transduced by the preganglionic neuron to an autonomic ganglion from where it is forwarded through the postganglionic neuron to the target tissue.

 Target tissue (effector)

-- The effectors of the autonomic reflex are the smooth muscles, the heart muscle or the glands.
+- The effectors of the autonomic reflex are the smooth muscles, the heart muscle, or the glands.

 Diseases of the ANS/VNS

 In contrast to the somatic nervous system, the tissues that are innervated by the ANS also keep running while damaged.
 The heart, for example, keeps beating if it is isolated from its vegetative nerve fibers.
-Smooth muscle cells of the gastrointestinal tract contract independently and rhythmically, and glands produce several substances without being controlled via the ANS.
+Smooth muscle cells of the gastrointestinal tract contract independently and rhythmically, and the glands produce several substances without being controlled via the ANS.
 For this reason, most autonomous responses cannot be deliberately changed or suppressed by a significant rate.

 Horner’s Syndrome describes the damaged sympathetic nerves of one side of the face, which affects the sympathetic output of the superior cervical ganglion.
-This can be caused by an injury, a disease or a hereditary mutation.
-A commonly examined scenario is where Horner´s syndrome can present in a Pancoast lung tumor – its metastatic spread can invade the sympathetic chain and cause this syndrome.
+This can be caused by an injury, a disease, or a hereditary mutation.
+A commonly examined scenario is where Horner´s syndrome can present in a Pancoast lung tumor—its metastatic spread can invade the sympathetic chain and cause this syndrome.

-Horner’s Syndrome is characterized by the following symptoms:
+Horner’s syndrome is characterized by the following symptoms:

-- Ptosis (dropping of the upper eyelid)
+- Ptosis (drooping of the upper eyelid)